It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 The table at the bottom of your screen should look like this.

-It will show you a breakdown of where all of your traffic is coming from and the associated bounce rates.
+It will show you a breakdown of where your traffic is coming from and the associated bounce rates.

-Take a look at the sources that have the highest bounce rates to see if there’s a trend.
+Take a look at the sources with the highest bounce rates to see if there’s a trend.

-Here’s an example where you can see that the paid advertising campaigns have a much higher bounce rate:
+Here’s an example where you can see paid advertising campaigns have a much higher bounce rate:

 Either your advertising targeting is too broad, or your landing pages are not lining up very well with your ads, resulting in a higher bounce rate.

-You can adjust what Google Analytics considers an interaction.
-This will directly impact your bounce rate.
+You can adjust what Google Analytics considers an interaction, which directly impacts your bounce rate.

 For example, you might feel that a visitor has interacted on your site if they watched a video.